Sun Dried Tomato Chicken Pasta combines classic comfort food ingredients, chicken, and penne pasta into one tasty dish!

 Quick and easy meals are the best option when life is too hectic to make an elaborate meal.
 That doesn’t mean they’re lacking in the flavor department, though!

-With just a handful of fresh ingredients and 30 minutes of time, you can plate up this scrumptious Italian dinner!
+With just a handful of fresh ingredients and 30 minutes of time, you can plate up this scrumptious Italian recipe!

 I have plenty of other 30-minute meals here too, no matter what you are in the mood for.
 And, many of them can be made with ingredients you already have on hand!

-Spinach or mushrooms would be an incredibly tasty addition to the sundried tomatoes and garlic that are in the chicken penne pasta.
+- Veggies – Spinach or mushrooms would be an incredibly tasty addition to the sundried tomatoes and garlic that are in the sun dried tomato chicken pasta.

 - Want it spicy?
 You can always crank up the heat with a dash of red pepper flakes.